What is RevOps?

 • The percentage of opportunities that are converted into deals

-• The total cost of gaining a new customer
+• The new customer acquisition cost

 • The amount of revenue that comes from upsells and renewals